The significant accounting policies adopted in the preparation of these consolidated financial statements are set out below:

 (b) Basis of consolidation

-These consolidated financial statements comprise the financial statements of the Group.
+These consolidated financial statements comprise the financial statements of the Bank and its subsidiaries as identified in (Note 1).
 The financial statements of subsidiaries are prepared for the same reporting year as that of the Bank, using consistent accounting policies.
+Changes are made to the accounting policies of the subsidiaries when necessary to align the accounting policies of the Group.

 Subsidiaries are investees controlled by the Group.
 The Group controls an investee if it is exposed to, or has rights to, variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
-The financial statements of subsidiaries are included in the consolidated financial statements from the date on which control commences until the date when control ceases.
+The financial statements of subsidiaries are included in the consolidated financial statements from the date on which control commences until the date when the Group losses control on the investee.

 The consolidated financial statements have been prepared using uniform accounting policies and valuation methods for like transactions and other events in similar circumstances.
 Specifically, the Group controls an investee if and only if the Group has: